dashbitco/mox/README.md

 The library follows the principles outlined in ["Mocks and explicit contracts"](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/), summarized below:

   1. No ad-hoc mocks.
-You can only create mocks based on behaviours.
+You can only create mocks based on behaviours

   2. No dynamic generation of modules during tests.
-Mocks defined by Mox are preferably defined in your `test_helper.exs` or in a `setup_all` block and not per test.
+Mocks are preferably defined in your `test_helper.exs` or in a `setup_all` block and not per test

-  3. They support concurrency (tests can still use `async: true`)
+  3. Concurrency support.
+Tests using the same mock can still use `async: true`

   4. Rely on pattern matching and function clauses for asserting on the input instead of complex mock rules